mem48/geocompr/main.md

 Base R functions are essential, and we recommend that you have a working knowledge of them.
 However, **dplyr** often makes working with data frames easier.
 Moreover, **dplyr** is usually much faster than base R since it makes use of C++ in the background.
-This comes in especially handy when working with large data sets.
+This comes in especially handy when working with large datasets.
 As a special bonus, **dplyr** is compatible with `sf` objects.
 The main **dplyr** subsetting functions are `select()`, `slice()`, `filter()` and `pull()`.